aerickt/steno-dictionaries/README.md

 ## lapwing-base.json

 This dictionary is for Lapwing theory, a free alternative to Plover theory and its `main.json`.

-For details, see the [wiki](https://github.com/aerickt/steno-dictionaries/wiki/Lapwing-Theory-Reference-Page).
+Looking to learn Lapwing theory?
+Check out the [Lapwing for Beginners Wiki](https://github.com/aerickt/lapwing-for-beginners/wiki).

+Looking for the reference page?
+Check out the [Steno dictionaries wiki](https://github.com/aerickt/steno-dictionaries/wiki/Lapwing-Theory-Reference-Page).

 ## lapwing-uk-additions.json

 A dictionary for UK spellings for use with Lapwing theory.
-See the [wiki](https://github.com/aerickt/steno-dictionaries/wiki/Lapwing-Theory-Reference-Page#uk-spellings) for details.
+See the [Steno dictionaries wiki](https://github.com/aerickt/steno-dictionaries/wiki/Lapwing-Theory-Reference-Page#uk-spellings) for details.

 ## LaTeX.json